 It may sound simple, but with 2021 being more challenging than expected, some pastors and faith leaders may find themselves too uncomfortable – or too preoccupied this holiday season – to ask for another donation.
 But growing your online giving and setting the stage for good to happen in your community should always be priorities.

 You also don’t have to wait for your New Year’s Eve service.
 Send an email or text to thank your members for their generosity thus far, and let them know there is still time to do more good.
 You can also update your donation page with a specific call-to-action for a year-end online donation.

 Just ask.
 And let the generosity of your members, guests, and online worshippers surprise you.

 Tip #2: Show the impact of online and mobile giving.

 Nothing makes a giving experience more joyful than finding out the impact of one’s generosity.
 As pastors and faith leaders, you should share the positive, meaningful change your organization has created in your communities and beyond due to your financial donors.

 As an example, Givelify recently launched its Bravo!
-Stories of Good to highlight the great work our app giving community is doing.
+Stories of Good highlights the great work our app giving community is doing.
 Whether it’s a video showing how your church or place of worship has affected lives or simply highlighting a few testimonials from the community, this will help donors see why their gifts to your organization are essential.

 Tip #3: Identify Givelify and any other giving options during your service.

 Still, you should not assume that all attendees know how to support your church or place of worship financially.
 To reach first-time donors, posting your Givelify Snap-to-Give® QR code on the screens in the sanctuary or on signage easily viewed as guests enter or exit the building is a fast and safe way to introduce them to online giving.